 Qt for Windows CE has some requirements that are given in more detail in the Qt for Windows CE Requirements document.

-Uncompress the files into the directory you want to install Qt into; e.g.,
+Uncompress the files to the directory where you want to build; e.g.,

 Note: The install path must not contain any spaces.

 In order to build and use Qt, the